West Potomac Park

-Creation of the park
+Creation

 Almost none of the National Mall west of the Washington Monument grounds and below Constitution Avenue NW existed prior to 1882.
 After terrible flooding inundated much of downtown Washington, D.C., in 1881, Congress ordered the Army Corps of Engineers to dredge a deep channel in the Potomac and use the material to fill in the Potomac (creating the current banks of the river) and raise much of the land near the White House and along Pennsylvania Avenue NW by nearly 6 ft.
 In the process, the nearby Babcock Lakes, a series of small ponds, were filled in.
-This "reclaimed land" — which included West Potomac Park, East Potomac Park, the Tidal Basin — was largely complete by 1890, and designated Potomac Park by Congress in 1897.
-Congress first appropriated money for the beautification of the reclaimed land in 1902, which led to the planting of sod, bushes, and trees; grading and paving of sidewalks, bridle paths, and driveways; and the installation of water, drainage, and sewage pipes.
+This reclaimed land — which included West Potomac Park, East Potomac Park, the Tidal Basin — was largely complete by 1890, and designated Potomac Park by Congress in 1897.
+Congress first appropriated money for the beautification of the reclaimed land in 1902, which led to the planting of sod, bushes, and trees along with the installation of sidewalks, bridle paths, and utilities.